-What should Chief Technology Officers put in their CTO resume?
+What should you put on your CTO resume?

-If you're a CTO of a major company, a mid-sized company, or a start-up; you have already achieved the pinnacle of success that most techies dream of.
+If you're a CTO of a major company, a mid-sized company, or a start-up; you have already achieved the pinnacle of success that most tech professionals dream of.
 But that does not mean that your work here is done!

 The tech field is muddled with new technological advancements every minute of every day, which means that you need to stay relevant and update your skill at all times.